Buddhist Wisdom for Everyday Living

 Danielle will email a pdf of the reading to those who are registered.
 For each meeting, participants should read the selection we'll be discussing in advance, consider some questions Danielle offers to help us focus and dig into our conversation, and come with some marked passages they'd like to talk about.

-Cost: $110 (for three afternoon philosophy sessions)
+Cost per person: $200 (for three 2-hour philosophy sessions)

 - Register by clicking the button below and following instructions to use PayPal.
-Thanks!
+If you do not have a PayPal account, PayPal still allows you to pay using a credit card.